 Dr. Nemeth has written several book chapters, including one on the history of psychotherapy in the United States, another on anger management for children, and a third on pediatric medical psychology (see Section IX).
 Dr. Nemeth and her colleagues, Kelly P. Ray, Ph.D., and Maydel M. Schexnayder, M.S., have co-authored a book, Helping Your Angry Child, New Harbinger Publications, March 2003; she has recently co-edited a book on environmental trauma titled, Living in an Environmentally Traumatized World: Healing Ourselves and Our Planet (2012), and an anthology, titled, Ecopsychology: Advances from the Intersection of Psychology and Environmental Protection (2015).
-Her most recent book for Elsevier Press titled, Innovative Approaches to Individual and Community Resilience: From Theory to Practice was published in July 2017.
+Her most recent book for Elsevier Press titled, Innovative Approaches to Individual and Community Resilience: From Theory to Practice was published in July 2017 was awarded the PROSE Award in February 2018.

 Dr. Nemeth has been a pioneer in the area of Clinical Neuropsychology for over 30 years, and was the first in Louisiana to establish a private practice Neuropsychology Laboratory in 1977.
 She also established the first Neuropsychology Laboratory at the Louisiana State University Student Mental Health Service in Baton Rouge.
 After serving as Vice-Chair of the Louisiana State Board of Examiners of Psychologists (LSBEP), Dr. Nemeth was instrumental in the movement to have Clinical Neuropsychology recognized as a specialty area in the State of Louisiana.
 Dr. Nemeth also successfully negotiated a contract between APA’s Division 40 (Clinical Neuropsychology) and the Louisiana State University Libraries to have all Division 40 materials archived in the Louisiana and Lower Mississippi Valley Collection.
 Dr. Nemeth served a 6 year term (1997-2003) as Archivist on APA’s Division 40 Executive Committee.
 At its 106th Annual Convention, Dr. Nemeth was elected to Fellowship status, making her the first Clinical Neuropsychologist from the State of Louisiana to have been elected as a Division 40 Fellow.
 At that time, of the more than 4500 Division 40 members, including 108 Fellows, only 11 Fellows were women.